-Based on the market price of the ADSs and the value and composition of our income and assets, we do not believe we were a PFIC for U.S. federal income tax purposes for our taxable year ended December 31, 2015.
+Based on the market price of the ADSs and the value and composition of our income and assets, we do not believe we were a PFIC for U.S. federal income tax purposes for our taxable year ended December 31, 2016.
 However, the application of the PFIC rules is subject to uncertainty in several respects.
 Whether we will be a PFIC in any year depends on the composition of our income and assets, and the relative fair market value of our assets from time to time, which we expect may vary substantially over time.
-Among other things, because (i) we currently own, and will own after the completion of this offering, a substantial amount of passive assets, including cash, (ii) the values of our assets (including our intangible assets) that generate non-passive income for PFIC purposes are uncertain and may vary substantially over time and (iii) the composition of our income can be affected by prevailing exchange rates, we cannot assure you we will not be a PFIC for our current taxable year and future taxable years.
+Among other things, because (i) we currently own, and will own after the completion of this offering, a substantial amount of passive assets, including cash and (ii) the values of our assets (including our intangible assets) that generate non-passive income for PFIC purposes are uncertain and may vary substantially over time, we cannot assure you we will not be a PFIC for our current taxable year and future taxable years.
 A non-U.S. corporation is considered a PFIC for any taxable year if either:

-- · at least 75% of its gross income for such taxable year is passive income, or - at least 50% of the value of its assets (based on an average of the quarterly values of the assets during a taxable year) is attributable to assets that produce or are held for the production of passive income.
+- at least 75% of its gross income for such taxable year is passive income, or - at least 50% of the value of its assets (based on an average of the quarterly values of the assets during a taxable year) is attributable to assets that produce or are held for the production of passive income.